Donate Jefferson Math Project

 At the Fellows at Five Conference in March 2005, commemorating the 5th anniversary of the NYC Teaching Fellows, Chancellor Joel Klein was presented with a copy of the JMAP cd-rom and the Regents by Topic book.
 Convinced of the usefulness of JMAP, Chancellor Klein directed the Office of Curriculum and Professional Development of the NYC Department of Education to make 2,500 copies of the JMAP 611 cd-rom for distribution to all New York City high school math teachers.

 Also in March, Steve Sibol published www.jmap.org to deliver updated JMAP resources to math teachers all over the State of New York.
 Steve Sibol completed the compilation and categorization of the Math B Regents questions during the Summer of 2005.
-In December, 2005, the first installment of Interdisciplinary JMAP was published.
-This is a compilation of applied mathematics questions from the Regents examinations in Earth Science.
-These worksheets provide students further practice on math topics, but do not require a thorough understanding of the underlying Earth Science topics.
-Similar worksheets are also available with Living Environment, Physics, Global and US History Regents examination questions.
-By Spring, 2006, all Regents examinations, including answer booklets, answer keys and conversion charts, in current subjects were available for download from the website.
+By Spring, 2006, all Regents examinations in subjects other than math, including answer booklets, answer keys and conversion charts, were added the website.

 In February 2008, Steve Sibol and Steve Watson were members of the NYCDOE Geometry Curriculum Evaluation Committee, charged with the task of reviewing geometry programs and deciding on a list of recommended curricula to be shared with schools for the new Geometry course.
 After training in Albany in late March, Steve Sibol spent the next six weeks writing questions online for the Integrated Algebra and the Algebra 2/Trigonometry Regents exams.
-In June, Steve Sibol was named a Teaching Fellows Award for Classroom Excellence finalist, an achievement mentioned in New York Teacher.
+In June, Steve Sibol was named a Teaching Fellows Award for Classroom Excellence finalist.
 During the last week of June, he participated in developing the conversion chart for the Integrated Algebra Regents Exam, in July, reviewed questions for the Geometry Regents Exam and in October, reviewed field tests for the Algebra 2/Trigonometry Regents exam.

 In February 2009, Steve Sibol and Steve Watson were members of the NYCDOE Algebra 2/Trigonometry Curriculum Evaluation Committee, charged with the task of reviewing Algebra 2/Trigonometry programs.
 In late March and early April, Steve Sibol wrote questions online for the Algebra 2/Trigonometry Regents exam, and participated in developing the conversion chart for the Geometry Regents Exam in June.

-JMAP, Inc. was incorporated in July, 2009 as a New York Not-for-Profit Corporation and has been recognized as a 501(c)(3) organization by the IRS.
+JMAP, Inc. was incorporated on July 20, 2009 as a New York Not-for-Profit Corporation and has been recognized as a 501(c)(3) organization by the IRS.
 JMAP, Inc. was created to assume the financial responsibilities of maintaining www.jmap.org, such as webhosting, software, hardware, internet, organizational and other expenses deemed appropriate.
 You may make a charitable donation to JMAP, Inc. here.

 Any student who has internet access or sufficient financial resources to buy a study guide has access to previous Math Regents questions.
 Those students who are impoverished, however, are less likely to have these resources.
 The founders of JMAP believe that familiarity with previous examinations can improve pass rates on future examinations, and therefore, argue that lack of access to previous examinations due to socio-economic conditions is a civil rights issue.
 Making previous Regents examination questions freely available on this website helps address this civil rights issue.

 JMAP is a non-profit initiative working for the benefit of teachers and their students.
-JMAP is not associated with any publishers or with the NYCDOE.
-Steve Sibol and Steve Watson are high school math teachers and members of the NYCDOE High School Mathematics Committee.
-JMAP acknowledges the support of Chancellor Klein, Dr. Michael Steele, Principal of the HS for Civil Rights on the Jefferson Campus, and the Mathematics Team at the NYCDOE's Division of Teaching and Learning, with Ms. Linda Curtis-Bey, Ronald Schwarz and Miguel Cordero.
+While JMAP is not associated with the NYCDOE, Steve Sibol and Steve Watson are Brooklyn public high school math teachers.
 Special appreciation goes to the many math teachers who have shared their ideas about how to improve JMAP.
 Please share your ideas as well and contact JMAP's Editor.

-Questions should be directed to JMAP's Editor, Steve Sibol or JMAP's Cofounder, Steve Watson
+Questions should be directed to JMAP's Editor, Steve Sibol or Cofounder, Steve Watson

 JMAP, Inc. is a 501(c)(3) New York Not-for-Profit Corporation